‘Game-changer’ DIY cervical screening test could be rolled out on NHS

 “It is crucial that we make cervical screening easier by introducing innovations like self-sampling, alongside the current cervical screening programme, to help protect more people from this highly preventable cancer.
 Self-sampling can do this by offering people choice and convenience.”

-Published in the journal eClinicalMedicine, the trial included 17,604 kits being sent to people directly through the mail, of which 13% were returned.
+Published in the journal eClinicalMedicine, the trial included 17,604 kits being sent to people directly through the mail, of which 13 per cent were returned.

-Some 10,849 women were also offered a kit when speaking to their GP surgery about something else, of whom 85% accepted and 6,061 (56%) returned a self-sample either through the post or took the test at the surgery.
+Some 10,849 women were also offered a kit when speaking to their GP surgery about something else, of whom 85 per cent accepted and 6,061 (56 per cent) returned a self-sample either through the post or took the test at the surgery.

-Half (52%) of all those who returned a self-sample were at least two years overdue screening (including those who had never previously been screened).
+Half of all those who returned a self-sample were at least two years overdue screening.

 Dr Lim said: “The YouScreen trial has given us the evidence we need to demonstrate that self-sampling helps get more women screened in England.